swirlai/swirl-search/docs/Tutorials.md

 # Creating a Connector

-In Swirl, Connectors are responsible for loading a SearchProvider, then constructing and transmitting queries to a particular type of service, then saving the response - typically a result list.
+Swirl Connectors are responsible for loading a SearchProvider, constructing and transmitting queries to a particular type of service, then saving the response - typically a result list.

+{: .highlight }
-:info: Consider using your favorite coding AI to generate a Connector by passing it the Connector base classes, and information about the API you are trying to query.
+Consider using your favorite coding AI to generate a Connector by passing it the Connector base classes, and information about the API you are trying to query.

+{: .highlight }
-:info: If you are trying to send an HTTP/S request to an endpoint that returns JSON or XML, you don't need to create a Connector.
+If you are trying to send an HTTP/S request to an endpoint that returns JSON or XML, you don't need to create a Connector.
 Instead, [Create a SearchProvider](#creating-a-searchprovider) that configures the RequestsGet connector included with Swirl.

 To create a new Connector:

-* Create a new file, e.g. `swirl/connectors/my_connector.py`
+* Create a new Connector file, e.g. `swirl/connectors/my_connector.py`

-* Copy the style of the `ChatGPT` connector as a starting point, or `BigQuery` it targeting a database.
+* Copy the style of the `ChatGPT` connector as a starting point, or `BigQuery` if targeting a database.
 ```
 class MyConnector(Connector):